rukonfahim/fastapi-example-fork/README.md

 - `GET /healthz` → `{ "message": "ok:{version}:{environment}" }`

 ## Development notes
-- The app object is defined in `app/main.py` and re-exported in the root `main.py` for backward compatibility.
-You can run: `uvicorn app.main:app --reload` or `uvicorn main:app --reload`.
+- The app object is defined in `app/main.py`.
+Run the server with: `uvicorn app.main:app --reload`.
 - Logging is configured during app startup in the FastAPI `lifespan` hook.
 - Keep `APP_CORS_ORIGINS` restricted in non-development environments.